 Our Interlending and Document Supply (ILDS) service provides you with materials in an electronic or print format that are not available in the Library’s resources and collections.
-If after searching the Catalog and Online Resources you can’t find the material you are looking for, you may use this Form for this service.
+If after searching the Catalog and Online Resources you can’t find the material you are looking for, you may click here to request this service.

 Individual Library members are eligible to request materials through the ILDS.